 - Examine the periodic independent audit reports of the financial statements of the Centre.

 The Governing Board shall meet in ordinary session at regular intervals.
-It shall meet in extraordinary session if convened by its Chairperson, either on his or her own initiative or at the request of the director-general of UNESCO or of one-third plus one of its members.The Governing Board will follow its own rules of procedure as decided at the first meeting.GB member’s state were ministers from Iran (Chair), Afghanistan, Armenia, Bahrain, Bangladesh, Egypt, Germany, India, Kuwait, Lebanon, Oman, Pakistan, Syria, Tajikistan, and Yemen as well as representative of UNESCO Director General and a few other international organizations during the period of 2002-2017.
+It shall meet in extraordinary session if convened by its Chairperson, either on his or her own initiative or at the request of the director-general of UNESCO or of one-third plus one of its members.The Governing Board will follow its own rules of procedure as decided at the first meeting.GB member’s state are ministers from Iran (Chair), Afghanistan, Armenia, Azerbaijan, Bangladesh, Egypt, Germany, India, Iran, Iraq, Lebanon, Oman, Pakistan, Switzerland, Syria, Tajikistan and Turkey.

 RCUWM would like to encourage the participation of Member States and Associated Members of UNESCO to join Governing Board of the Centre which by their common interest in the objectives of the Centre, desire to cooperate with RCUWM.
 Member States wishing to participate in the Centre’s activities shall send to the Centre notification to this effect.